suncoast-devs/handbook/lessons/setup/front-end-setup.md

 # vite

-Check [this](https://www.dictionary.com/browse/vite) for the pronuciation.
+Check [this](https://www.dictionary.com/browse/vite) for the pronunciation.
 It is pronounced to rhyme with _meat_.

 This is a tool we use to generate our web projects, run our code, and generate a production version that we will deploy to `Netlify`.